magic-sph/magic/doc/sphinx/contribute.rst

   5. Always use the default precisions when introducing new variables :code:`(cp)`

-These rules try to follow the general recommandations on modern fortran programming that can be found on `www.fortran90.org <http://www.fortran90.org/src/best-practices.html>`_ or in the book `Modern Fortran - style and usage <http://www.cambridge.org/us/academic/subjects/computer-science/scientific-computing-scientific-software/modern-fortran-style-and-usage>`_ by N. S. Clerman and W. Spector.
+These rules try to follow the general recommendations on modern fortran programming that can be found on `www.fortran90.org <http://www.fortran90.org/src/best-practices.html>`_ or in the book `Modern Fortran - style and usage <http://www.cambridge.org/us/academic/subjects/computer-science/scientific-computing-scientific-software/modern-fortran-style-and-usage>`_ by N. S. Clerman and W. Spector.